 Publication in a refereed journal with the student as the first and primary author.
 At least 1 is required with the expectation that most Ph.D. students will have 3 or more.
 The publication must be based on your Dissertation research.
 Presentation at a conference or publication in a proceeding (even if refereed) is not sufficient.

-See complete list of requirements under Departmental requirements for a Ph.D.
+.

 COURSES